yeez/universeservice/README.md

 POST the searchParameter object with the following format to specify your search parameter:

-ex1 search by Date Range: {
+ex1 search by Date Range searchParameter JSON: {
 	"eventNameParameter":null,
     "eventTypeParameter":null,
     "upperLimitEventDistancParameter":null,